-This means that within 3 years of the FDA announcement, trans-fats will be banned from the food supply.
+This means that within 3 years of the FDA announcement, the United States will ban trans-fats from the food supply.

-Harvard School of Public Health notes that trans-fats promote immune system over-activity and inflammation and are linked to heart disease, stroke and diabetes, among other chronic diseases.
+Harvard School of Public Health notes that trans-fats promote immune system over-activity and inflammation and promote heart disease, stroke and diabetes, among other chronic diseases.

 It is interesting that before the 1950’s, the incidence of heart disease was very low.
-But since then, when we started eating more vegetable oils (because we were told they are healthy for our heart), the incidence of heart disease and cancer has sky-rocketed!
+But since then, when we started eating more vegetable oils (because they told us they are healthy for our heart), the incidence of heart disease and cancer sky-rocketed!

-Almost every processed, packaged food in our supermarkets contains one of these harmful oils, and should be avoided.
+Almost every processed, packaged food in our supermarkets contains one of these harmful oils, and we should avoid them.
 This includes:

 - salad dressings